29next/app-ui-framework/docs/index.md

 The app body is where your app's main experience lives.

-The 29next App Framework is built on and extends Bootstrap components.
+The 29 Next App Framework is built on and extends Bootstrap components.

 Be sure to follow the component guidelines when you implementing elements for the app body.